 Foreign Policy: Harris has been relatively supportive of Israel, within the broader context of the increasingly anti-Israel Democratic Party, but she still personally boycotted AIPAC’s 2019 national policy conference.
 Harris opposed President Donald Trump’s removal of the U.S. from President Barack Obama’s Iran nuclear deal and has consistently voiced opposition to continued military aid for Saudi Arabia, Iran’s chief regional nemesis.
 She supports a more robust congressional role, and a decreased role for the presidency, in the sphere of foreign relations and military action abroad.

 Abortion: Harris is emphatically pro-abortion and supports ending the Hyde Amendment, which has historically banned taxpayer funding of abortion.
 Harris strongly supports Roe v.
 Wade and has proposed a dubiously constitutional “Reproductive Rights Act” that would attempt to secure abortion rights via a similar legal mechanism that the 1965 Voting Rights Act utilized to advance voting rights.

-Guns: Harris is a consistent supporter of anti-gun policies that would restrict American's free exercise of their Second Amendment rights.
-She has promised to unilaterally advance amorphous "executive actions" on guns if she were elected to the presidency.
-With the exception of Rep. Eric Swalwell (D-CA), it is possible that no other current 2020 Democratic presidential candidate has made anti-gun policies such a focal point of his/her public political profile.
-Harris supports a ban on the undefinable sub-class of firearms referred to as so-called "assault weapons" — a line of thought that, if taken to its logical conclusion, could lead to the banning of all semi-automatic firearms in America.
+Guns: Harris is a consistent supporter of anti-gun policies that would restrict American’s free exercise of their Second Amendment rights.
+She has promised to unilaterally advance amorphous “executive actions” on guns if she were elected to the presidency.
+Harris supports a ban on the undefinable sub-class of firearms referred to as so-called “assault weapons” — a line of thought that, if taken to its logical conclusion, could lead to the banning of all semi-automatic firearms in America.
 Harris has also endorsed 2020 rival Beto O’Rourke’s gun confiscation plan.